How Nonprofits Can Engage Millennials

 No matter how a nonprofit decides to engage millennials, there can be no doubt that it should be an important part of a sound Development strategy.
 While no one wants to ignore the longtime donors and supporters, ongoing outreach with them must be in coordination with a strategic plan to engage future contributors to the organization.
 As a group, young professionals are very socially conscious.
 They just prefer to be engaged in a different way than generations past.

-Leicester, MAAs President and CEO of Easter Seals Massachusetts, Paul Medeiros is the youngest CEO in 70+ Easter Seals worldwide.
+As President and CEO of Easter Seals Massachusetts, Paul Medeiros is the youngest CEO in 70+ Easter Seals worldwide.
 An Occupational Therapist, Paul uniquely understands Easter Seals’ mission to ensure people with disabilities have equal opportunities to live, learn, work and play.
 He is deeply committed to empowering tomorrow’s leaders.